The microscopic role of deformation in the dynamics of soft colloids: Supplemental Information

 Figure~\ref{fig:S8} shows dynamical and structural properties of Hertzian disks at different $\zeta$.
-As for EPRs, also HDZs display a reentrant transition towards a fluid at high $\zeta$.
-However, differently from EPRs, the $F_{s}(\vec{q}^{*},t)$ do not display a compressed exponential decay as shown also in the inset of Figure~\ref{fig:S8}(a) where the shape parameter $\beta$ as a function of $\zeta$ is found to be always smaller than $1$.
+As for EPRs, also HZDs display a reentrant transition towards a fluid at high $\zeta$.
+However, differently from EPRs, the $F_{s}(q^{*},t)$ do not display a compressed exponential decay as shown also in the inset of Figure~\ref{fig:S8}(a) where the shape parameter $\beta$ as a function of $\zeta$ is found to be always smaller than $1$.
+Similarly, the MSD reported in Fig.~\ref{fig:S8}(b) does not show a super-diffusive behavior at any studied $\zeta$.